 The MD/PhD Interview

 There are a number of ways in which the MD/PhD interview process is different.
 Be prepared to speak about your research at a number of different levels.
 You will often know who your interviewers are in advance.
 Be sure to use that to your advantage.
 Meet with and set up a mock interview with an MD/PhD student who is a resident or non-resident tutor at your House.
 Prepare an “elevator speech” (of 90-second duration) to describe your research extemporaneously.
-Feel free to make an appointment with an OCS adviser to discuss the details of this process.

 The Multiple Mini-Interview (MMI)